 7. A ground-breaking presentation event

-The announcement of the winners of the 2019/20 #CarsAwards event will take place on 6 February 2020.
+The announcement of the winners of the 2020/21 #CarsAwards will take place during early-February 2021.

 Another big challenge was to create an awards event night that would a) please the motor industry and b) engage with South African consumers in a contemporary, fun way.
 “Working with John Vlismas, Belinda Chapman and their team at OGO Productions to create our event (typically the first annual red-carpet event in Gauteng) has been a privilege,” says Oosthuizen.
 “Right from the first event, the feedback from the industry was that the #CarsAwards presentation was a breath of fresh air.
 Yes, we hand out special trophies, and yes, there are winners and losers, but every year we try to push the boundaries.